mcbe-toolbox-lc/addon-boilerplate/README.template.md

 1. Download an archive file with the `.zip` extension for the version you want.

-   ⚠️ Do not download from the big green “Code” button on GitHub.
+   :warning: Do not download from the big green “Code” button on GitHub.
 Instead, check the release files.

-   ⚠️ Zip file may not be available.
+   :warning: Zip file may not be available.
 In that case, download the file the `.mcaddon` extension and change its file extension to `.zip`.

-3. Open your file explorer app and find the file you downloaded in step 1.
+2. Open your file explorer app and find the file you downloaded in step 1.
-4. Extract the zip file.
+3. Extract the zip file.
-5. Copy and paste the extracted pack folder(s) into appropriate locations.
+4. Copy and paste the extracted pack folder(s) into appropriate locations.

    You need to know where the `com.mojang` folder is.
 It heavily depends on what platform your device is on.